Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/52T6KDS.jpeg" alt="Trend Analysis" style="width:100%;max-width:625px">
 <figcaption> Figure 5.
-Trend Analysis of Cumulative Drought Anomalies in June of 1999   </figcaption>
+Trend Analysis of Cumulative Drought Anomalies from July 1998 to June 1999   </figcaption>
 </figure> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/637kvtM.jpeg" alt="Semivariogram" style="width:100%;max-width:625px">
 <figcaption> Figure 6.
-Semivariogram of Cumulative Drought Anomalies in June of 1999   </figcaption>
+Semivariogram of Cumulative Drought Anomalies from July 1998 to June 1999   </figcaption>
 </figure> <br>

 <p> There certainly appears to be a second order trend in this data.
 The trend analysis in Figure 4 shows an upwards projecting U-shaped curve, indicating that drought values in central Kentucky are close to the mean while drought values in western and eastern Kentucky are far from the mean.
 Fortunately, this trend curve is rather broad, and will not affect the kriging interpolation too much.
 Similarly, the semivariogram in Figure 5 shows distant values on the right side of the figure, which denotes high and low values being diffused from the mean (or in other words, high and low values are autocorrelated with one another).   </p> <br>